 Other Infrastructure SA recommendations of note include that the Government invest in further Park n Ride facilities.
-Additional Park and Ride facilities are needed across the new urban areas of Mt Barker and Nairne to give easy access to PT services.
-The Ministerial Transport Deeds between the State Government and a number of the Mount Barker growth area developers includes commitment to the construction of potentially 3 locations for completion by 2022.
-Council submits to the Select Committee that State Government leadership is needed to expedite the planning and delivery of these facilities to support and encourage increased PT service utilisation.

-Importantly the Study recommends that Government undertake "a comprehensive study that considers all modes of transport, including freight, that identifies the preferred corridor solution to enable more efficient and reliable access to Adelaide from the Hills for all modes of transport."
+Additional Park and Ride facilities are needed across the new urban areas of Mount Barker and Nairne to give easy access to PT services.
+The Ministerial Transport Deeds between the State Government and a number of the Mount Barker growth area developers includes commitment to the construction of potentially three locations for completion by 2022.
+Council supports any opportunity to expedite the planning and delivery of these facilities to support and encourage increased PT service utilisation.
+Importantly the Study recommends that Government undertake "a comprehensive study that considers all modes of transport, including freight that identifies the preferred corridor solution to enable more efficient and reliable access to Adelaide from the Hills for all modes of transport."

-With a potential increase in PT services through BRT services on the SEF to support the growth in the Mount Barker district, commuter safety is a parallel consideration for the Select Committee's inquiry when considered alongside the past and recent heavy vehicle incidents at the bottom of the freeway.
+With a potential increase in PT services through BRT services on the SEF to support the growth in the Mount Barker district, commuter safety is a parallel consideration when considered alongside the past and recent heavy vehicle incidents at the bottom of the freeway.
 Such an incident involving a bus held up in traffic could be catastrophic and lends further weight to the need for action and improvements to the corridor capacity, asset redundancy and road safety.